President / Vice-President

 Jeanine Meerapfel is a filmmaker, screenwriter and producer.
 She lives in Berlin.

 Jeanine Meerapfel has been a member of the Film and Media Arts Section of the Akademie der Künste since 1998.
 She was the Deputy Director of this Section from 2012 to 2015.
-In May 2015 she was elected President of the Akademie der Künste, followed by the re-election in May 2018.
+In May 2015 she was elected President of the Akademie der Künste, followed by the re-election in May 2018 and November 2021.

-Prizes and awards (a selection): 1981: International Federation of Film Critics (FIPRESCI) Award in Cannes for Malou; 1985: German Film Critics' Award (Preis der deutschen Filmkritik) for Melek Leaves; 1989: German Film Award and Argentine Oscar nomination for La Amiga; 2000: Female Artists' Award of the German Federal State of North Rhine-Westphalia (Künstlerinnenpreis des Landes Nordrhein-Westfalen); 2001: special award at the Argentine festival Mar del Plata for Anna's Summer; 2012: Prize of Honour at the International Film Festival Innsbruck.
+Prizes and awards (a selection): 1981: International Federation of Film Critics (FIPRESCI) Award in Cannes for Malou; 1985: German Film Critics' Award (Deutscher Kritikerpreis) for Melek Leaves; 1989: German Film Award and Argentine Oscar nomination for La Amiga; 2000: Female Artists' Award of the German Federal State of North Rhine-Westphalia (Künstlerinnenpreis des Landes Nordrhein-Westfalen); 2001: special award at the Argentine festival Mar del Plata for Anna's Summer; 2012: Prize of Honour at the International Film Festival Innsbruck.

 Kathrin Röggla is an author and playwright.
 She lives in Berlin.